knaidu/problem-solving/parallel_processing/create_a_scheduler.md

 Create a scheduler that manages execution of deferred tasks.
 It takes as input a runnable object, a string as the name of the task.
 It must support
 - Starting a thread identified by name based on  a future time provided
-- Cancelling a thread based on its name
+- Canceling a thread based on its name

 ## Solution
 - Use a min heap to keep track of objects, keys being the time